Can Local Property Tax Bases Ride Out Housing Downturns?

 Data Reveals that Median Housing Values and Local Property Tax Bases Have a Positive Relationship, But Tax Bases Outperform Housing

-Housing values are important not only for home owners and prospective buyers, but for local governments, as they are one important measurement of economic health, and one measurement of the property tax base needed to provide desired government services.
-The housing market has partially recovered from it’s widespread collapse in the late 2000s.
-However, headlines may be misleading if highlighting growth numbers from the bottom of the collapse.
-A report by Trulia released last year showed that only one-third of houses in the nation have surpassed their pre-recession peak.
+Housing values are important not only for home owners and prospective buyers, but also for local governments.
+They are an important measurement of economic health, and of the property tax base needed to provide desired government services.
+The housing market has partially recovered from its widespread collapse in the late 2000s; however, headlines may be misleading if they highlight growth numbers from the bottom of the collapse.
+A report by Trulia released last year showed that only one-third of houses in the nation have surpassed their pre-recession peak value.

-Property taxes are popular among lawmakers and government officials because of their stability, unlike income and sales taxes, which can vary widely in generated revenues with the business cycle.
-Properties are not always assessed every year, so one or two year swings in housing values may not have much of an impact on a property tax base.
-However, can large, sustained value losses have lasting effects, putting great strain on the fiscal condition of local governments?
+Property taxes are popular among lawmakers and government officials because of their stability.
+Unlike income and sales taxes, property taxes tend not to vary widely in generated revenues with the business cycle.
+Properties are not always assessed every year, so one- or two-year swings in housing values may not have much of an impact on a property tax base.
+But can large, sustained value losses have lasting effects on the property tax base, putting strain on the fiscal condition of local governments?
 The housing crisis of the late 2000s, and the (limited) recovery of housing prices in the years to follow, provides a great case study to test the principle of property tax base sustainability in the face of sustained, significant declines in housing values.

 Do overall property tax bases rise and fall with property values?
 Over 61% of the cities that had declining median housing values nevertheless experienced an increase in estimated full value.
 Less than 1% of cities with positive housing value growth experienced tax base decline.